natecollins/cfgbackup/README.md

 `RSYNC_FLAGS` For any additional custom flag you would like passed directy to rsync.
 Note this only adds additional flags, however, you can use the `--no-OPTION` flags to negate implied flags.
 For example, you can pass the `--no-p` flag to not have rsync syncronize permissions.
 See the rsync manual for details: `man rsync`
+Flags always included, even when none are specified: `-av --stats`
 ```
 RSYNC_FLAGS=--exclude=.DS_Store --exclude=._*
 ```

 `PRE_SCRIPT`,`SUCCESS_SCRIPT`,`FAILED_SCRIPT`,`FINAL_SCRIPT` All these script options allow for the setting of a script to run at a specific time during a backup job run.
-Rememeber to have execute permissions set on your scripts.
  - `PRE_SCRIPT` This script will be run immediately when the backup job starts (but after config if checked/parsed), before any other run actions.
  - `SUCCESS_SCRIPT` Runs this script after the backup job has completed if rsync returns an exit code of 0; also waits until after hardlinks are created if `IDENTICALS_HARD_LINK` is set to 1.
  - `FAILED_SCRIPT` Runs this script immediate after rsync if rsync returns an exit code other than 0.
  - `FINAL_SCRIPT` This script runs as the last thing before the cfgbackup run job ends, regardless of success or failure.
+All scripts specified will cause the backup job to abort if they return a non 0 exit code.
 ```
 PRE_SCRIPT=/usr/local/bin/app-cache --clear
 SUCCESS_SCRIPT=service myapp restart